 Keep the Season Merry and Safe with Innovative Takes on Holiday Gatherings

 Keep the Season Merry and Safe.
 The 2020 holiday season poses new challenges for parents trying to balance family life and health concerns.
 However, with caution and creativity, it is still possible to enjoy some seasonal socializing.
 Families who have already experienced stress or loss over the past year may especially benefit from the opportunity to laugh, interact, and even celebrate.
-Whether you plan an online meet-up or small in-person party, a little innovation can go a long way.
+Whether you plan an online meet-up or a small in-person party, a little innovation can go a long way.
 This goes towards keeping the spirit of the holidays alive during difficult times.
 Barefoot Faith Journey invites you to consider the following ways to celebrate safely.

 When health concerns are paramount, online might be best.